-The D-Link RangeBooster NTM Notebook Adapter (DWA-642) is a Draft 802.11n client device that delivers unrivaled wireless performance for your notebook computer.
-With the DWA-642, you can add or upgrade your notebook's wireless connectivity without having to purchase a new notebook.
+The D-Link Xtreme N[TM] Notebook Adapter (DWA-652) is a draft 802.11n client device that delivers unrivaled wireless performance for your notebook computer.
+With the DWA-652, you can add or upgrade your notebook's wireless connectivity without having to purchase a new notebook.
 Once connected, access your network's high-speed Internet connection while sharing photos, files, music, video, printers, and storage.
 Get a better Internet experience with a faster wireless connection so you can enjoy digital phone calls, gaming, downloading, and video streaming.

-Powered by RangeBooster NTM technology, the DWA-642 provides a faster wireless connection and superior reception than 802.11g\.
-The DWA-642 is designed for use in bigger homes and for those that demand higher networking.
-Maximize wireless performance by connecting this notebook adapter to a RangeBooster N 650 Router and stay connected from virtually anywhere in the home.
+Powered by Xtreme N[TM] technology, the DWA-652 provides a faster wireless connection and superior reception than 802.11g.
+The DWA-652 is designed for use in bigger homes and for those that demand higher networking.
+Maximize wireless performance by connecting this notebook adapter to a Xtreme N[TM] router and stay connected from virtually anywhere in the home.
 This notebook adapter supports WEP, WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.

 D-Link's Quick Setup Wizard guides you step-by-step through the installation process.
-You'll be able to configure this notebook adapter without having to call the teenager from down the street to help you.
 The D-Link Wireless Manager is included with this product to keep track of all your most frequently accessed networks.

-With unmatched wireless performance, reception, and security protection, the D-Link RangeBooster NTM Notebook Adapter (DWA-642) is the best choice for easily adding or upgrading wireless connectivity to your notebook computer.
+With unmatched wireless performance, reception, and security protection, the D-Link Xtreme N[TM] Notebook Adapter (DWA-652) is the best choice for easily adding or upgrading wireless connectivity to your notebook computer.

-\ Maximum wireless signal rate derived from IEEE Standard 802.11g and Draft 802.11n specifications.
+^{} Maximum wireless signal rate derived from IEEE Standard 802.11g and Draft 802.11n specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.